sibytes/yetl.io/docs/tutorial/gettingstarted.md

 YETL_ENVIRONMENT=local
 ```

 The `.env` can be used with vscode or your IDE to create environment variables.
-These environment variables are required by Yetl so that it know what environment it is and where the configuration resides.
+These environment variables are required by Yetl so that it knows what environment it is and where the configuration resides.

 ## Step 2 - Create Table Manifest